-The ULTIMATE Guide to Palm Springs with Kids
+Things to Do in Palm Springs with Kids – Attractions

-There is plenty to do in Palm Springs including relaxing at the pool A.L.L.
+There is plenty of things to do in Palm Springs for kids and adults, including relaxing at the pool A.L.L.
 D.A.Y.
 L.O.N.G. which is fine by me.
 However, if you are looking to get out and explore here are my Top 20 favorite Palm Springs Activities.

 1. Living Desert Zoo